jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-01.md

 ---

-Across Winnipeg, in a hotel room that smelled like cheap coffee and Jordan's Axe body spray, Ethan Price was staring at his own reflection with similar determination and similar fear.
+Across Winnipeg, in a hotel room that smelled like cheap coffee and too much Axe body spray, Ethan Price was staring at his own reflection with similar determination and similar fear.

 He hadn't slept either.

-Jordan had smuggled him into the hotel last night—checking in under his own name, sneaking Ethan in through a side entrance, making sure nobody saw them.
+Jordan Nakamura had smuggled him into the hotel last night—checking in under his own name, sneaking Ethan in through a side entrance, making sure nobody saw them.
 Robert didn't know Ethan was in Winnipeg yet.
 He thought Ethan was still in Brandon, still under house arrest, still controllable.

 He was going to be very surprised when Ethan showed up at the courthouse.